Marketing91

 • Expanding on a Global Level: For a long time, the company was bound to their local market but now they are changing their game.
 Some of the countries that they have already based themselves in are United Kingdom, Australia, Singapore and other countries.
 By now they have exported around 400,000 unites globally and among them 141,209 were in UK alone.

-Also Read SWOT analysis of Range Rover
+Also Read SWOT Analysis of Coca-Cola (Updated 2025)

 SWOT analysis of Proton Cars 1